-Are you interested in becoming a medical assistant?
+Do you want to become a certified medical assistant?
 If so, that’s great news.
 The healthcare industry is a thriving field with promising career opportunities.
 Obtaining certification as a medical assistant may open even more doors.
-After speaking with Lana Sherwin, the medical program’s manager at Dorsey Schools, we were able to come up with three reasons why you should consider going the extra mile by pursuing certification as a Medical Assistant.
+After speaking with Lana Sherwin, the medical program's manager at Dorsey Schools, we were able to come up with three reasons why you should consider going the extra mile by pursuing certification as a Medical Assistant.

 3 Reasons to Become a Certified Medical Assistant